Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 Several achievements that require specific actions, such as not opening a chest or purchasing an item, but the achievement does not unlock until additional actions are taken much later in the game.
 These are noted with 🚩 in the guide, but here is a summary:
 * 🚩 Do not open any chests in South Figaro Cave in the World of Balance. 🚩
-* 🚩 During Terra's Scenario, do not open the chest containing Rune Edge in the Narshe Caves. 🚩
+* 🚩 Do not open the chest containing Rune Edge in the Moogle Cave of the Narshe Mines. 🚩
 * 🚩 Do not purchase both Magicite in the Jidoor Auction House until you win the Zephyr Cloak in the World of Ruin. 🚩

 Two achievements are mutually exclusive depending on choices made.
 Most of these occur late in the game, so creating a separate save file at the split is recommended.